Tommy Edman Player Props: Cardinals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.87 team ERA that ranks ninth across all league pitching staffs.
+- The Guardians' 3.86 team ERA ranks ninth among all league pitching staffs.

 - Guardians pitchers combine to allow 50 home runs (one per game), the seventh-fewest in baseball.

-- Bieber makes the start for the Guardians, his 11th of the season.
-He is 3-3 with a 3.08 ERA and 47 strikeouts in 64 1/3 innings pitched.
+- Bibee makes the start for the Guardians, his sixth of the season.
+He is 1-1 with a 3.18 ERA and 25 strikeouts in 28 1/3 innings pitched.

-- His most recent appearance came on Sunday against the New York Mets, when the right-hander went eight innings, surrendering two earned runs while giving up seven hits.
+- His last appearance was on Sunday against the New York Mets, when the righty threw six innings, surrendering two earned runs while allowing seven hits.

+- The 24-year-old has an ERA of 3.18, with 7.9 strikeouts per nine innings, in five games this season.
+Opponents are hitting .250 against him.

 © 2023 Data Skrive.
 All rights reserved.